Doctor of Physical Therapy (D.P.T.)

 Why Study Physical Therapy at Grand Valley?

-- Advanced topic elective courses available include: sport, spinal manual, neurologic, and pediatric physical therapy.
+- Advanced topic elective courses available include: cardiopulmonary, sport, spinal manual, neurologic, and pediatric physical therapy.

 - Thirty-eight weeks of full-time clinical internship in five settings across the United States.

 - Four major hospitals in Grand Rapids provide educational experiences.